sumersm7/assignment/README.md

 # Flutter Internship Assignment

 ## Objective
 Welcome to the Flutter Internship Assignment!
-Your task is to create a Flutter project with the following screens.
+Your task is to follow the instruction to create a Flutter project with the following screens.

 ## Screens
 You are required to create the following screens: